jelman/fslnets/doc/nets_example_doc.rst

 * list of **good** nodes, anything not listed in this will be regressed out  (**NOTE:** counting starts at 0)

+* How important is TR in this analysis?
+Is it worth looking at or combining the TR 189's ?

 Main Tools
 ++++++++++